etoile/CoreObject/HACKING.md

 - Invalid: @property (nonatomic, readonly, weak) id derivedOwner

 	- don't declare a weak or strong property when there is no _derivedOwner ivar

+- Invalid: @property (nonatomic, readonly, strong) NSSet *collection

+	- don't declare a readonly property as strong when the returned value is a defensive copy or might be (if ivar and property types are not identical, this is usually the case)

 - Invalid: @property (nonatomic, readonly, copy) NSDictionary *elementsByName;

 	- don't declare a readonly property as copy (copy only describes if the